pmikov/Machine-Learning-SoftUni---Labs/README.md

 # Machine-Learning-SoftUni---Labs

-Homework done for "Machine Learning" course at Software University (September-October 2020)
+Homework & live exercises done for "Machine Learning" course at Software University (September-October 2020)
 - course 3 of 4 of "Artificial Intelligence" specialization

 The course covers the following topics (4-hour Lectures + Labs):